Saldenisov/SK-Ana/docs/index.md

 A good introduction to the methods can be found in the article

-> C. Ruckebusch, M. Sliwa, P. Pernot, A. d.
-Juan and R. Tauler (2012)
+> C. Ruckebusch, M. Sliwa, P. Pernot, A. de Juan and R. Tauler (2012)
 > “Comprehensive data analysis of femtosecond transient absorption
 > spectra: A review”. *J. Photochem.
 Photobiol.
 C* **13**:1–27.
 > (<http://dx.doi.org/10.1016/j.jphotochemrev.2011.10.002>)